 Intro to single sign-on with Apple devices

-Organizations often make use of single sign-on (SSO), which is designed to improve the users’ sign-in experience to apps and websites.
-With SSO, a common authentication process is used to access multiple apps or systems—without the user asserting their identity again.
+Organisations often make use of single sign-on (SSO), which is designed to improve the users’ sign-in experience to apps and websites.
+With SSO, a common authentication process is used to access multiple apps or systems — without the user asserting their identity again.
 Rather than saving a user’s credentials (for example, their password) and reusing it for every app or system, instead SSO is using the token provided by the initial authentication, giving users the appearance of a one-time password concept.

 For example, SSO takes place when you sign in to Active Directory on your corporate network and then seamlessly access your enterprise apps and websites without entering your password again.
 All of the apps and systems are configured to trust Active Directory to identify users and provide group membership; together they form a security domain.

 Kerberos is a popular authentication protocol used in large networks for SSO.
 It’s also the default protocol used by Active Directory.
-It works across platforms, uses encryption, and protects against replay attacks.
-It can use passwords, certificate identities, smart cards, NFC devices, or other hardware authentication products to authenticate the user.
-The server that performs Kerberos is known as the Key Distribution Center (KDC).
+It works across platforms, uses encryption and protects against replay attacks.
+It can use passwords, certificate identities, smart cards, NFC devices or other hardware authentication products to authenticate the user.
+The server that performs Kerberos is known as the Key Distribution Centre (KDC).
 To authenticate users, Apple devices must contact the KDC over a network connection.

-For Kerberized servers to work correctly, both forward and reverse Domain Name System (DNS) records should be accurate.
-System clock time is also important, because clock skew must be less than 5 minutes for any servers and clients.
+For Kerberised servers to work correctly, both forward and reverse Domain Name System (DNS) records should be accurate.
+System clock time is also important, because clock skew must be less than five minutes for any servers and clients.
 The best practice is to set the date and time automatically using a Network Time Protocol (NTP) service, such as time.apple.com.

 Modern authentication with SSO

 Modern authentication refers to a set of web-based authentication protocols used by cloud applications.
 Examples include SAML 2.0, OAuth 2.0 (iOS 16 and iPadOS 16.1), and Open ID Connect (OIDC).
 These protocols work well over the internet and encrypt their connections using HTTPS.
-SAML2 is frequently used to federate between an organization’s networks and cloud applications.
-Federation is used when crossing trust domains—for example, when accessing a set of cloud applications from your on-premises domain.
+SAML2 is frequently used to federate between an organisation’s networks and cloud applications.
+Federation is used when crossing trust domains — for example, when accessing a set of cloud applications from your on-premises domain.

-Note: To take advantage of OAuth 2.0, the MDM solution must implement server-side support for OAuth 2.0 with any identity provider (IdP) they want to support for use with User Enrollment.
+Note: To take advantage of OAuth 2.0, the MDM solution must implement server-side support for OAuth 2.0 with any identity provider (IdP) they want to support for use with User Enrolment.

 Single sign-on with these protocols varies depending on the vendor and the environment.
-For example, when you’re using Active Directory Federation Services (AD FS) on an organization’s network, AD FS works with Kerberos for SSO, and when you’re authenticating clients through the internet, AD FS can use browser cookies.
+For example, when you’re using Active Directory Federation Services (AD FS) on an organisation’s network, AD FS works with Kerberos for SSO and when you’re authenticating clients through the internet, AD FS can use browser cookies.
 Modern authentication protocols don’t dictate how the user asserts their identity.
-Many of these protocols are used in combination with multifactor authentication such as an SMS code when authenticating from unknown clients.
+Many of these protocols are used in combination with multi-factor authentication such as an SMS code when authenticating from unknown clients.
 Some vendors provision certificates on the device to identify known devices to aid in the authentication process.

 iOS and iPadOS provide flexible support for SSO to any app that uses the